joshuarreid/joshuarreid/README.md

 ## :bee: I am a third year Georgia Tech computer science major. :bee:

 - Computer Science and music are my passion, so why not combine the two?
-- My current project is a ML-based improved music recommendation system
+- My current projects are focused on automating the process of finding new music
 - Currently working to obtain my AWS Certification
 - 2020 Goals: Complete as many personal projects as possible
 - Fun Facts: I am a PC Gamer :computer_mouse:, car enthusiast :oncoming_automobile:, and enjoy playing ukulele :musical_note: